robertsonc2-stack/Uzi-Discord-Bot-Patchs/README.md

 btw Not Up to Date

+We will Try to Update This Repo Soon with new Files and Info.

 A Discord bot featuring a character from Murder Drones Called Uzi Doorman for roleplay interactions.

 ## Features